 The number one root of all illness, as we know, is stress. – Marianne Williamson, Author

 As some of you may have noticed, I haven’t been writing a lot lately.
 And that is mostly due to being overly stressed (for a variety of reasons).
 Stress is something that everyone, on one level or another, has to contend with.
 Some of these stress factors are of our own making whereas others are completely out of our control.
 One thing we can take charge of is how we respond to stressful environments, and how to relax after the initial stressful period has passed.
-How can this be accomplished using feng shui?
+Examples of the ways people unwind after a stressful day are using weed juul pods or even exercise.
+But how can this be accomplished using feng shui?